christianutama/getandclean_project/README.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. (from the course project page)
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. (taken from the course project page)

 The script works by the following steps: